Guillermo Lezama

 University of Pittsburgh

-I was born and raised in Uruguay, where I also completed my undergraduate studies and a Master’s in International Economics at the Universidad de la República (Udelar).
+I was born and raised in Uruguay, where I completed my undergraduate studies and a Master’s in International Economics at the Universidad de la República (Udelar).
+My background also includes teaching, research collaborations, and advising both a politician and a college dean.

-As you navigate through my website, you will find information about my research, publications, presentations, and other professional activities.
+As you navigate through my website, you will find information about my research, publications, presentations, teaching, and other professional activities.
 You can also explore my coding portfolio and visit my GitHub to see examples of my work.
-You can find my resume and contact information if you would like to get in touch with me.

 Working Papers